hexagontk/hexagon/hexagon_scheduler/README.md

     advantage of them as using your own service will raise problems scaling those services' instances (you will have to coordinate them)

+This feature does not include any sort of synchronization if you have many instances of a scheduler service.
+If you want your scheduled jobs to be executed just once, you have to take care of synchronization yourself.

 ### Install Dependency

 ```groovy tab="build.gradle"